 Other issues to consider

 Proctoring services are $30 per exam (non-refundable) plus any incidental fees.
-Incidental fees include: printing costs ($.25 per B/W page, $.50 per color page), faxing (US: $1.50 first page, $1 each page after; International: $4.95 first page, $3.45 each page after) and photocopies ($.20 per page).
-If you are a non-resident without a non-resident library card ($45 annually) and wish to take an exam using a library PC, there will be a $2 fee for an Internet day pass.
+Incidental fees include: printing costs ($.25 per B/W page, $.50 per color page), faxing (US: $1.50 first page, $1 each page after; International: $4.95 first page, $3.45 each page after) and photocopies ($.25 per page).
+If you are a non-resident without a non-resident library card ($45 annually) and wish to take an exam using a library PC.

 Acceptable forms of payment for proctoring include cash, check, money order or credit card (VISA, MasterCard, American Express, Discover)